 SoBet Aligns Bettors With Sports Experts

-Nashville-based SoBet has created an online home where bettors and sports fans can interact with experts for wagering advice and to share information.
+Nashville-based SoBet has created an online home where bettors and sports fans can interact with experts to get wagering advice and share information.

-These independent experts are available for subscribers to interact with in gaining insight into sporting events and teams.
+These independent experts are available for subscribers to interact with to gain insight into sporting events and teams.
 Subscriptions are $9.95 a month.

 Mobile App Coming Soon